alrawi/alrawi.github.io/index.md

 ---

 ### About
-The overall goal of my research is to safeguard deployed internet and information systems.
-My work seeks to understand fundamental security problems in emerging computing platforms through principled and rigorous engineering, focusing on solving important societal problems and advancing the underlying science of computer security.
+The overall goal of my research is to improve software security.
+My work seeks to understand fundamental software security problems in emerging computing platforms through principled and rigorous engineering, focusing on advancing the underlying science of computer security.
 My research methods can be classified as evidence-based applied research informed by empirical data measurements of systems and networks.
-Specifically, I develop fundamental techniques for modeling, measuring, and applying machine learning to end-host program binary and network vulnerability analyses to gain a holistic security perspective.
+Specifically, I develop fundamental techniques for modeling, measuring, and applying machine learning to end-host programs and network analyses to improve software security.

 ### Education
 - __Georgia Institute of Technology__, PhD (ECE) 2023 - [Dissertation](/static/ALRAWI-DISSERTATION-2023.pdf)